Woman's Building (Los Angeles): Feminist Studio Workshop

 In 1973, CalArts teachers artist Judy Chicago, graphic designer Sheila Levrant de Bretteville and art historian Arlene Raven were finally finished with trying to offer feminist education in a male-dominated institution like CalArts.
-That year they quit CalArts and founded the Feminist Studio Workshop (FSW).
+That year, they quit CalArts and founded the Feminist Studio Workshop (FSW).
 FSW was one of the first independent art schools for women, and revolved around a workshop environment, allowing women to develop their artistic skills and knowledge outside a traditional educational environment.
 The vision of FSW was that art should not be separated from activities related to the women's movement.
+Students were encouraged to collaborate with each other, pooling together their different skills and resources to work on the same art projects.
 FSW originally met in de Bretteville's home, and in November 1973, the three women began renting a workshop space in a vacant building near MacArthur Park, calling it the Woman's Building after a building from the 1893 World's Columbian Exposition.
 FSW sublet space in the building to performance art groups, the Sisterhood Bookstore, the Associated Women's Press, local chapters of the National Organization for Women and the Women's Liberation Union, and three galleries: Womanspace Gallery, Gallery 707, and Grandview.
+The building's goal included having multiple female artists represented in a registry cataloging them.
+The way they went about adding female artists to the registry is by allowing other female visual artists to submit ten slides of their work, a resume, and information about themselves in order to be considered to be added to the registry.
+The registry they created included the "[artists'] books, resumes, correspondence, postcards, and samples of [their] art in the form of sketches, drawings, and prints" from 1970 to 1992.